 Dr. Andrew A. Chien is the William Eckhardt Distinguished Service Professor in Computer Science, and founding Director of the CERES Center for Unstoppable Computing at the University of Chicago, as well as Senior Computer Scientist at the Argonne National Laboratory.
+He currently serves on the National Science Foundation's CISE Advisory Committee.
 In 2017, Andrew Chien became the Editor-in-Chief of the Communications of the ACM.
 In 2015, Dr. Chien founded the CERES Center, an ambitious multi-disciplinary research center involving 15 faculty and leading companies that seeks to create new foundations for computing systems.
 From 2011-2016, he led the initiative to build a Computing Systems group in UChicago Department of Computer Science, that hired a ten faculty and has transformed the culture, perception, and research breadth of the department as well as its international stature.